facebook/relay/website/docs/tutorial/intro.md

 This tutorial will get you started with the most important and frequently-used features of Relay.
 To do that, we’ll build a simple app that displays a newsfeed.
 We will cover:

-* How to fetch data using Queries
+* How to fetch data using Queries.
 * How to make components self-contained by breaking Queries into Fragments.
-* How to paginate through data with Connections
+* How to paginate through data with Connections.
-* How to update data on the server with Mutations and Updaters
+* How to update data on the server with Mutations and Updaters.

 This tutorial assumes a fair familiarity with React.
 If you’re still new to React, we suggest going through the [React tutorial](https://reactjs.org/tutorial/) and working with React until you’re comfortable with creating components, passing props, and using the basic hooks such as `useState`.
 The tutorial is based on the Web, but Relay also works great with React Native.